top of page

 People have lived on Taumako for over 2700 years.
 Chief Kaveia said that when he was a small boy – maybe about 6 to 8 years old, there were over 2000 people living on Taumako.
 Then an epidemic illness struck and all but 37 people died.
 That occurred a year or more before 1920.

 There are various family groups in which people are related through their mother’s relatives /or through their father’s relatives.
-There are 6 matrilineal groups preceding colonial impact.
-In recent decades Temotu Provincial Government has defined the subgroups of Duff Islanders as “15 tribes.”
+There were 6 or 7 matrilineal groups until some decades ago when the Temotu Provincial Government began recognising “15 tribes.”

 Duff_Islands_map_1797_(retouched).jpg

 Above is a 1799 map of Duff Islands.
 Taumako is a high island, as are other smaller islands in the Duffs Group.
-The nearest islands are the Outer Reefs Group, which is comprised of classic atolls.
-Some natural resources exist on Duff Islands, such as trees for canoes, paddles, and house posts, plants such as the leaves used for roofing panels, and volcanic stones for earth ovens.
-These are needed by atoll dwellers.
-Taumako canoe makers provided voyaging canoes and paddles to their partners for hundreds of years, and very likely for thousands of years.
-Outer Reefs has huge fish and reef resources, and used to have giant nut and breadfruit harvests, which might be revived as DDT use decreases and birds return to pollinate these crops.
+The nearest islands are the Reefs Group, which is comprised of atolls.
+Some natural resources exist on Duff Islands that are needed in the Reef Islands, such as trees for canoes, paddles, and house posts, Sago leaves for roofing panels, and volcanic stones for earth ovens.
+Taumako canoe makers provided voyaging canoes and paddles to their partners for hundreds or thousands of years.
+The Reef Islands have huge fish and reef resources.
+They once had giant nut and breadfruit orchards, which have lately revived a little bit since use of DDT has decreased and some birds have returned to pollinate these crops.

 Rebuilding Partnerships